 During the 1981 Trooping the Colour, the Queen led a royal procession on horseback down the Mall toward Buckingham Palace when shots rang out.
 A 17-year-old named Marcus Sarjeant, who was obsessed with the assassinations of figures like John Lennon and John F. Kennedy, fired a series of blanks toward Elizabeth.
 Sarjeant—who wrote in his diary, “I am going to stun and mystify the whole world with nothing more than a gun”—was thankfully unable to purchase live ammunition in the UK.
 He received a prison sentence of five years under the 1848 Treason Act, but was released in October 1984.

 A year after the Trooping the Colour incident, Elizabeth had another run-in.
-But instead of near Buckingham Palace, this time it was inside Buckingham Palace.
+But instead of occurring near Buckingham Palace, this time it was inside Buckingham Palace.
 On July 9, 1982, a man named Michael Fagen managed to climb over the Palace’s barbed wire fence, shimmy up a drain pipe, and eventually sneak into the Queen’s bedroom.

 While reports at the time said Fagen and the Queen had a long conversation before he was apprehended by palace security, Fagen told The Independent the Queen didn’t stick around to chat: “She went past me and ran out of the room; her little bare feet running across the floor.”

-In addition to owning all of the country’s dolphins, she owns all the sturgeon and whales, too.
+In addition to owning all of the country’s dolphins, she owned all the sturgeon and whales, too.
 A still-valid statute from the reign of King Edward II in 1324 states, “Also the King shall have ... whales and sturgeons taken in the sea or elsewhere within the realm,” meaning most aquatic creatures are technically labeled “fishes royal,” and are claimed on behalf of the Crown.

-Known as “maundy money,” the Queen has silver coins—currently with Elizabeth’s likeness on the front—that are given to pensioners in a ceremony called Maundy Thursday.
-The royal custom dates back to the 13th century, in which the royal family was expected to wash the feet of and distribute gifts to penniless subjects as a symbolic gesture to honor Jesus’s act of washing the feet of the poor in the Bible.
+The Queen had silver coins known as “Maundy Money”—with her likeness on the front—that were given to pensioners in a ceremony called Maundy Thursday.
+The royal custom dates back to the 13th century, in which the Royal Family was expected to wash the feet of and distribute gifts to penniless subjects as a symbolic gesture to honor Jesus’s act of washing the feet of the poor in the Bible.
 Once the 18th century rolled around and washing people’s dirty feet wasn’t seen as befitting of a royal, the act was replaced with money allowances bequeathed by the monarch.